confluentinc/confluent-cloud-secrets-engine/README.md

 To confirm commands have run successfully you should see an output simialr to ```Success!
 Registered plugin: ccloud-secrets-engine```

-## 5. Enable the new Secrets Engine
+## 5. Enable The New Secrets Engine
 ```shell
 vault secrets enable -path="ccloud" -plugin-name="ccloud-secrets-engine" plugin
 ```